CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	SELECT miovision_api.report_dates(%s::date, %s::date);
 	```

+	c) **QC Aggregate Tables**
-	c) Check the data pulled for the new intersections to see if you find anything weird in the data.
+    Check the data pulled for the new intersections to see if you find anything weird in the data.
 As a starting point, the following sample query can be used to check that the volumes correspond between `volumes`, `volumes_15min`, `volumes_15min_mvmt`, making sure to adjust all the datetime_bin filters and the intersection_uid filter.

 	```sql
 	SELECT